Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: System Model

 \subsection{Wideband Channel Model}

-We adopt the geometric channel model for wideband systems, which can be described as a sum of the contributions of multiple propagation paths \cite{el2014spatially,yan2020dynamic}.
-Assuming that uniform linear arrays (ULAs) are employed\footnote{In this paper, we consider the ULA for simplicity, but the analysis of the beam squint effect can be easily extended to the uniform planar array (UPA), which has a similar channel structure as ULA \cite{tse2005fundamentals,dai2022delay}.
-Besides, the proposed SW-HBF schemes are applicable to arbitrary antenna arrays.}, the $d$-th tap of the channel at frequency $f$ can be modeled as \cite{alkhateeb2016frequency,li2020dynamic}
+We adopt a statistical tap-delay profile modeling the impulse response and multipath parameters for ultra-broadband channels \cite{han2018propagation}.
+Assuming that ULAs are employed\footnote{In this paper, we consider the ULA for simplicity, but the analysis of the beam squint effect can be extended to the UPA \cite{beam2023maicc}.
+Besides, the proposed SW-HBF schemes are applicable to antenna arrays of arbitrary geometry.}, the $d$-th tap of the channel at frequency $f$ can be modeled as \cite{alkhateeb2016frequency,li2020dynamic}